calvin-mcd/Kestrel47/README.md

 40s keyboard inspired by the TG4x. sandwich style case with midlayers case.
 Supports Bluetooth enabled micro controllers with use of this [power button](https://tech.alpsalpine.com/e/products/detail/SSSS811101/) as well as smd and throughhole style diodes.

+Firmware for standard atmega & rp2040 pro micro style controllers is included.

-_The Firmware is currently NOT FUNCTIONAL, DO NOT USE THE INCLUDED FILES!!!_
+The BLE Firmware is currently NOT FUNCTIONAL, DO NOT USE THE INCLUDED FILES!!!_

 concept, case design and firmware by Falconloft\#4615, pcb design by Calvin\#0563